The Ting Tings: 2010–2012: Sounds from Nowheresville

 The duo began writing their second album in Paris, France.
 The original incarnation of the album was recorded over a period of eight months in the basement of a former jazz club in the Friedrichshain area of Berlin, Germany.
 It was described by Clash writer April Welsh in 2010 as "an album glistening with polished pop perfection.
 Ranging from acoustic folk to bangin' electro, R‘n’B and, of course, rock and roll."
 The lead single, "Hands" (the first track they wrote for the album), was released in October 2010.
 It was mixed by Calvin Harris and written by the duo themselves.
 The single debuted at number 29 on the UK Singles Chart, marking the duo's fifth top 40 single; it also topped the Billboard dance chart in the US.

 The Ting Tings later scrapped the majority of the material from the Berlin sessions against the wishes of their label, with White explaining: "We were in Berlin where there is a great electro scene with Sian Hogan, and so we made songs like that, but quickly realised that everything on the radio was Euro-pop shite.
 We didn't want our record to be tarnished with that brush".
 De Martino added that they were angry the single "Hands" was promoted on BBC Radio 1, but had been intended by the band as "an underground, white label-only release".
 The band relocated to Spain, where they found influence in the music of the Beastie Boys, Spice Girls and TLC.
 They performed new material from the album in July 2011 at DCode Festival in Madrid.

 The video for the single "Hang It Up" premiered on YouTube in October 2011, followed by a video for the song "Silence" (remixed by Australian electro-house duo Bag Raiders) in November 2011.
-The album's third single, "Soul Killing", premiered on the internet in early February 2012; a video was filmed but never released.
+Another track, "Soul Killing", premiered on the internet in early February 2012; a video was filmed but never released.
 The album, Sounds from Nowheresville, was released in the same month and reached number 24 on the UK Albums Chart.